MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/batch-job-SQL-defragmentation.md

 ---
 # required metadata

-title: Batch job to handle SQL index defragmentation
+title: Batch job to handle SQL index defragmentation  - Turned off [Effective: January 28, 2021]
-description: This topic describes a system batch job that is used to rebuild fragmented indexes.
+description: Starting January 28, 2021, the system batch job to rebuild database indexes has been turned off in all environments of type Tier 2 through Tier 5 sandbox and production.
+Going forward, the index maintenance will be performed by Microsoft.
 author: sarvanisathish
 manager: AnnBe
 ms.date: 01/28/2021